 Skip to Content

-In this article we are going to talk about the signs of emotional abuse.
+In this article we are going to talk about the main signs of emotional abuse.

 I’m sitting in the passenger seat of my car, and he’s driving.
 Every single word out of his mouth is a gut punch.